Trisha-tech/NodeJS-Backend/README.md

 APP LINK: https://nodejs-backend-1.herokuapp.com

-Note: Use POSTMAN to check the APIs
+Note: 1.
+Use POSTMAN to check the APIs

+2. All APIs are working except [Number 4 (USER AUTHENTICATION- '/platform/new-password' ] ISSUE: {"error":"Try again session expired."} --> Cann't be able to match sentToken with the resetToken

 USER AUTHENTICATION